-In case you were wondering, these relationship principles are universal, and are not specific to gay men and same-sex couples.
+In case you were wondering, these relationship principles are universal, and are not specific to straight or gay same sex couples.
 However, some things are unique to the LGBT community.
-After a decade of psychotherapy experience doing couples therapy and marriage counseling with gay couples I have noticed great deal of shame-based trauma gay men endure.
+After a decade of psychotherapy experience doing couples therapy and marriage counseling I have noticed a great deal of shame-based trauma gay men endure.
 We carry the burden of internalized homophobia and shame, which play out and create destructive outcomes within our relationship.
 Our personal histories are studded with experiences of marginalization, rejection, and abuse.
 Often people closest to us inflict the deepest wounds.
 It means that for gay men there might be more healing to do in order to get relationship-fit.
 Greater challenge means greater reward.
 Let’s get to it.

 How can Relationship Help assist me in creating the relationship I want?

-To answer this question, let’s talk about some important and overlooked principles of how relationships, including gay relationships, come about.
+To answer this question, let’s talk about some important and overlooked principles of how relationships, including same-sex relationships, come about.
 We all know that life happens in cycles and patterns.
 Our choice of partners and the unfolding of our relationships occur, in part, according to our personal patterns.
 These patterns are dictated by the relationships we had with our parents/caregivers in our formative years.

 Ironically, for us to be able to replicate the core themes of our primary attachment, we need a willing partner to play our game.
 For example, if our unconscious mind re-enacts the trauma of abandonment, we have to find a partner who will be able to make us feel abandoned in some way to replay our childhood drama.
 On our search of a mate we will ultimately be drawn to one whose emotional baggage matches our own, and who will be a willing participant in our attachment game.